 - Consists of payroll and employer taxes paid resulting from Downer's role as an employer including Australian and NZ FBT.
 Note 1.
 Figures represent payroll tax and NZ FBT for the 30 June year and Australian FBT for the 31 March year. - Note 2.
 Employee taxes remitted to tax authorities for the 30 June year. - Note 3.
 Taxes paid in NZ have been presented in Australian dollars. - Note 4.
-Taxes paid does not include stamp duty, land tax, and other tax-related payments. - Figures include Spotless for FY2021 including the period up to the Spotless Tax Consolidated Group joining the Downer Tax Note 5.
-Consolidated Group, being 1 July 2020 to 7 October 2020; and exclude the AE Smith group.
-Figures for FY2020 are per the Tax Report 2020.
+Taxes paid does not include stamp duty, land tax, and other tax-related payments. - Note 5.
+Taxes paid in 2021 include Downer's Mining portfolio of businesses.
+In the 2022 financial year, Downer completed its divestment of its Mining businesses, reflected in the reduction in taxes paid and remitted in Australia in 2022.
+Figures also includes Spotless for FY2022 and exclude the AE Smith Group in both years.